Dee-McG/ChatToTheMat/README.md

 ### Code

-The css gradient for the #main-heading was taken from [CSS-TRICKS](https://css-tricks.com/snippets/css/gradient-text/).
+The css gradient for the headings was taken from [CSS-TRICKS](https://css-tricks.com/snippets/css/gradient-text/).

 ### Acknowledgements